-The Ecumenical Catholic Communion is a relatively new denomination but its roots go all the way back to the early church.
+The Ecumenical Catholic Communion is a relatively new denomination with roots going back to the early church.
 The ECC traces its apostolic lineage from the Old Catholic Church as well as other catholic jurisdictions.
-Our deacons, priests and bishops participate in the same historic apostolic succession as do the Roman Catholic Church, the Eastern Orthodox Churches, the Anglican Communion, and other apostolic Churches.
+Our Clergy participate in the same historic apostolic succession as the Roman Catholic, Eastern Orthodox, and Anglican Communion Churches.

-The Old Catholic Church is recognized by the Roman Catholic Church as having valid apostolic succession even though it is not under the jurisdiction of Rome.
-The Old Catholic Church separated from Rome over the decision of Vatican 1 and its declaration of the infallibility of the Pope.
-Since 1931 the Old Catholic Church of Utrecht has been in full communion with the Anglican Communion and the Episcopal Church in the US.
+Despite being outside Rome’s jurisdiction, the Old Catholic Church has valid apostolic succession according to the Roman Catholic Church.
+The Old Catholic Church separated from Rome over the decision of Vatican 1.
+This separation was primarily due to the declaration of the infallibility of the Pope.
+The Old Catholic Church of Utrecht has been in communion with the Anglican Communion and the Episcopal Church (US).

-Like all other independent catholic churches in America who also claim an Old Catholic heritage, we are not officially recognized by the Union of Utrecht.
-Our denomination is however the largest independent denomination that claims an Old Catholic heritage and in our constitution and canons affirms the Declaration of Utrecht as set out in 1889.
+Claims of Old Catholic heritage does not grant the ECC recognition by the Union of Utrecht.
+But, our denomination is the largest independent denomination of Old Catholic heritage.
+Our constitution and canons affirm the Declaration of Utrecht as set out in 1889.

-The ECC seeks fuller unity with other catholic denominations who share a common theology and Old Catholic style of governance and is in full communion with other independent catholic jurisdictions: The Apostolic Catholic Church; The American Catholic Church, Diocese of California and the Catholic Apostolic Church in North America, just to name a few.
+The ECC seeks fuller unity with other catholic denominations who share a common theology.
+We are in full communion with other independent catholic jurisdictions: The Apostolic Catholic Church; The American Catholic Church, Diocese of California and the Catholic Apostolic Church in North America, just to name a few.

-Many of our parishes share worship space with other churches and regularly participate in ecumenical and interfaith worship services.
-Several of our parishes regularly worship and share communion with their Lutheran and Episcopal counterparts.
-And the ECC gladly attended the Episcopal Church’s last synod as an official observer and special guest.
+Many of our parishes share worship space with other churches and regularly participate in interfaith worship services.
+Several of our parishes regularly worship with their Lutheran and Episcopal counterparts.
+The ECC have even attended the Episcopal Church’s synod as an official observer and special guest.

 The ECC is a member of the Conference of North American Old Catholic Bishops.
-It has been working regularly with the Rev. Bjorn Marcusson, a priest in The Episcopal Church and an Old Catholic Church theologian.
+It worked with the Rev. Bjorn Marcusson, an Episcopal priest and Old Catholic Church theologian.
 Fr.
-Marcusson has been instrumental in helping the denomination in understanding the importance maintaining the characteristics of a true apostolic church while envisioning its governance and structure for the future.
+Marcusson helped the denomination to understand the important characteristics of a true apostolic church and helped create its governance and structure for the future.

-The ECC is currently moving from a “regional-model” with regional Vicars appointed by the presiding bishop into a church of dioceses with elected bishops.
-While many independent Catholic denominations are shrinking, the ECC has continued to grow.
-We have recently welcomed parishes in Belgium, Poland, Austria, and Lithuania—making ECC an international denomination.
+The ECC changed from a “regional model,” with Vicars appointed by the presiding bishop, into a church of dioceses with elected bishops.
+The ECC has continued to grow even while many independent Catholic denominations shrank.
+With parishes in Belgium, Poland, Austria, and Lithuania the ECC is an international denomination.

 The Presiding Bishop of the Ecumenical Catholic Communion